Mowibox/chroma/content/en/blog/discord_launch/index.md

     </br>
 </p>

-In keeping with the goal of making Chroma a collaborative space, I’m excited to announce the launch of the **Chroma Discord server**! 🎉
+In keeping with the goal of making Chroma a collaborative space, I’m excited to announce the launch of the **Chroma Discord server**! :tada:

 This server is designed to foster discussions among anyone interested in the topics explored on the site — whether you're looking to ask questions, get help with tutorials, or simply share and chat about various projects.